jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 So now lets think about what we want our app to do.

-a task list needs to be able to:
+A task list needs to be able to:

-1. add a new task with text, and incomplete state
+1. Add a new task with text, and incomplete state
-2. list existing tasks
+2. List existing tasks
-3. set an incomplete task to complete
+3. Set an incomplete task to complete
-4. delete a task
+4. Delete a task

 Now lets define what a task looks like